 - If the person appears unconscious, tap or shake his or her shoulder and ask loudly, "Are you OK?"

 - If the person doesn't respond and two people are available, one should call 911 or the local emergency number and one should begin CPR.
 If you are alone and have immediate access to a telephone, call 911 before beginning CPR — unless you think the person has become unresponsive because of suffocation (such as from drowning).
 In this special case, begin CPR for one minute and then call 911 or the local emergency number.

 - If an AED is immediately available, deliver one shock if instructed by the device, then begin CPR.

 Remember to spell C-A-B

-The American Heart Association uses the acronym of CAB — circulation, airway, breathing — to help people remember the order to perform the steps of CPR.
+The American Heart Association uses the acronym of CAB — compressions, airway, breathing — to help people remember the order to perform the steps of CPR.

 - Put the person on his or her back on a firm surface.

 - Kneel next to the person's neck and shoulders.